JuliaDynamics/TransferEntropy.jl/README.md

 ### Transfer Operator Transfer Entropy (TOTE)
 Transfer entropy estimators traditionally derive state probabilities from counting.
 TOTE, in contrast, is based on a numerical approximation of the transfer operator of the underlying dynamics.

 The estimation of the transfer operator is based on the classic works by Stanislaw Ulam, and more recently by Gary Froyland (<http://web.maths.unsw.edu.au/~froyland/>).
-A short background article describing the concept of the transfer operator from time series can be found here <https://www.earthsystemevolution.com/articles/20180324_estimating_ergodic_probability_distributions/>.
+A short background article describing the concept of the transfer operator from time series can be found at <https://www.earthsystemevolution.com/articles/20180324_estimating_ergodic_probability_distributions/>.

 In short, the underlying dynamics is replaced by a stationary Markov process.
 From this Markov process, an invariant probability distribution on the state space is computed.
 Transfer entropy is then estimated from this invariant probability distribution.